dpham4/MindX-Test-2/README.md

 Now, we learn about Node and Doubly Linked List, follow by the core structure above.
 I want you to change data structure to Doubly Linked List (Including Remove, Insert new Item as I have implemented the function in the files)

 4. I am going back to Vietnam soon, and I really miss Vietnamese Food.
-Listing for me at least 10 Vietnamese Restaurants that I should eat (Don't care about the money, I will pay all) [Bonus]
+List for me at least 10 Vietnamese Restaurants that I should eat (Don't care about the money, I will pay all) [Bonus]

 ## Submitting the Project